Military history of the Russian Empire: Pugachev Revolt and Alexander Suvorov

 During the 1768–1774 war with the Ottoman Empire, Russia experienced a major social upheaval, the Pugachev Uprising.
-In 1773 a Don Cossack, Emel'yan Pugachev, declared himself as the re-emergent tsar Peter III.
+In 1773 a Don Cossack, Yemelyan Pugachev, declared himself as the re-emergent tsar Peter III.
 Other Cossacks, various Turkic tribes that felt the impingement of the Russian centralizing state, and industrial workers in the Ural Mountains, as well as peasants hoping to escape serfdom, all joined in the rebellion.
 Russia's preoccupation with the war enabled Pugachev to take control of a part of the Volga area, but the regular army crushed the rebellion in 1774.

 The history of the Russian army in this era was linked to the name of Alexander Suvorov a Russian general, reckoned one of a few great generals in history who never lost a battle.

 From 1777 to 1783 Suvorov served in the Crimea and in the Caucasus, becoming a lieutenant-general in 1780, and general of infantry in 1783, on the conclusion of his work there (see also Kuban Nogai uprising).
 From 1787 to 1791 he again fought the Turks during the Russo-Turkish War of 1787–1792 and won many victories, such as Izmail and Rymnik.
-Suvorov's leadership also played a key role in Russian victory over Poles during the Kościuszko Uprising.
+Suvorov's leadership also played a key role in Russian victory over Poles during the Kościuszko Uprising, notably at the battle of Praga.